NM CCW Permit Renewals

-The New Mexico DPS rules state that NM CCW permit holders must complete a "renewal" class within 60 days before the expiration date of your license, and up to 60 days after the expiration date.
+The New Mexico DPS rules state that NM CCW permit holders must complete a renewal class within 60 days ahead of the expiration date of your permit, and up to 60 days after the expiration date.

 NOTE: DURING THE CURRENT COVID-19 PANDEMIC, NM DPS HAS EXTENDED THE "GRACE" PERIOD TO 120 DAYS FOLLOWING PERMIT EXPIRATION.
 THIS DOES NOT MEAN YOUR PERMIT WILL NOT EXPIRE FOR 120 DAYS - IT ONLY MEANS YOU HAVE 120 DAYS AFTER EXPIRATION TO TAKE THE RENEWAL CLASS WITHOUT BEING CONCERNED WITH HAVING TO TAKE THE ENTIRE 2-DAY, INITIAL PERMIT CLASS.

 UNTIL FURTHER NOTICE, IF YOUR PERMIT HAS BEEN EXPIRED FOR MORE

 THAN 120 DAYS, YOU MUST TAKE THE INITIAL PERMIT CLASS OVER AGAIN.